Haffgan/JS-Online/README.md

 ![](ScrShotsForReadme/4.jpg)

-## 5) 5) Now, when you authorized you can chose the option of Creation new Job, please press the “Add Advertisement” button.
+## 5) Now, when you authorized you can create the new Job, please press the “Add Advertisement” button.

 ![](ScrShotsForReadme/5.jpg)